Introduction

 - free accounts only allow a few MiB of data to be stored - enough for basic testing, then

-- other servers - anybody can stand up their own FOKS server
+- other servers - anybody is able to stand up their own FOKS server

 - source code is in the same repo with